 Squamous cell carcinoma is a type of vulvar cancer.
 The tumour starts from the skin on the surface of the vulva.
 In many cases, squamous cell carcinoma in the vulva develops from one of two pre-cancerous diseases: high grade squamous intraepithelial lesion (HSIL) or differentiated vulvar intraepithelial neoplasia (dVIN).

 The vulva is the external part of the female genital tract.
 It forms the opening of the vagina and includes the mons pubis, labia majora, labia minora and clitoris.
 The vulva is composed of skin.
-The surface of the skin is called the epidermis and is made up of squamous cells.
+The surface of the skin is called the epidermis and is mostly made up of squamous cells.
 The tissue beneath the epidermis is called the dermis, it contains blood vessels and connective tissue.